About The PDC

 2 Simultaneous Qualifying Schools in the UK & Europe.

 For the PDPA Associate Members who did not win a PDC Tour Card in January.

-PDC Unicorn Development Tour, inc the World Youth Championship
+24 PDC Winmau Development Tours, Inc the World Youth Championship

 Junior Darts Corporation

-For the World Championship, World Series and Grand Slam.
+For the World Championship, World Series Finals and Grand Slam of Darts.